canizalesjaime/homebot/home_bot/README.md

 * flutter app
 * arduino opta
 * add orientation to arm and bot
-* keep messing around with the frequency and duty_us for dirver motors
+* keep messing around with the frequency and duty_us for driver motors for turning